irajkumarr/job-seeker-application/README.md

 1. **Download the APK** from the link above.
 2. Open the file on your Android device.
 3. Allow installations from unknown sources if prompted.
-4. Install and start your job search!
+4. Install and start your job search today!

 ## 🛠️ Tech Stack
 - **Flutter** (Frontend)